 Dr Vetye needs over 300,000 tablets a year just for her diabetes programme, which has been running since 2008 and provides treatment and supervision for roughly 130 diabetics, almost exclusively people suffering from Type 2.
 She estimates the rate of diabetes among slum residents at around 10 per cent: at least 2,000 people, albeit the health centre has neither available staff nor available financial resources to care for them.

-With the help of the Else Kröner Fresenius Award for Development Co-operation in Medicine 2018, additionally needed medical staff and medicinal products that have been lacking shall be co-funded until 2021.
+With the help of the award, additionally needed medical staff and medicinal products that have been lacking shall be co-funded until 2021.

 Award ceremony on 22 November 2018 at the German Federal Ministry for Economic Co-operation and Development (“BMZ”)